stevenselcuk/stevenselcuk/README.md

 ### Games

 - [⚠️The Hangar](https://hangar.tabbythecat.com/): Do you want to learn what happened MH370?
-You have to survive the shift.
-Text-based incremental RPG game for the web.
+You have to survive the shift first.
+Text-based incremental RPG game for the browser.

 ### Device/Gadget